 This is an appropriate moment to revisit the training needs of that population of learners who do not need to be experts in the GDPR but require a basic awareness of the topic and what it will mean for them.
-At LEO, we are currently updating our existing Data Protection eLearning course for clients who have already deployed it, and will be launching a new primer, and supporting infographic, on the topic before the end of the year.
+At LEO, we've updated our existing Data Protection eLearning course for clients who have already deployed it, and launched a new primer, and supporting video infographic, on the topic.

-In this blog, we discuss some ideas on topics to include in GDPR training and how to position them.
+In this blog post, we discuss some ideas on topics to include in GDPR training and how to position them.

 GDPR: New Joiners vs Existing Learners